EpicalFredrik/MAS/preparingImageRegistry/README.md

 Here are the steps I did in our cluster, these were done in the Openshift Web Console on the Administrative view.

-## Create a PVC to hold image data
+## Create a PVC to hold Image Registry data

 1. Go to Storage and then Persistent Volume Claims
 2. Filter by Projects and select “openshift-image-registry”
 3. Create a new PVC
 ![Create PVC](PreparingImageRegistry_1.png)
 * name: image-registry-storage
 * namespace: openshift-image-registry
 * accessModes: - ReadWriteOnce
 * storage: 50Gi
 * storageClassName: sat-ocs-cephfs-gold
 * volumeMode: Filesystem

+## Add the PVC to the Internal Image Registry

 4. Go to Home and search, expand resources and type in Config
 ![Search for Config](PreparingImageRegistry_2.png)